navcheru/MelanomaDetection/README.md

 - This project was inspired by the need for an automated system for melanoma detection to assist dermatologists.
 - The dataset is provided by the International Skin Imaging Collaboration (ISIC).
 - This project was based on techniques learned from TensorFlow’s documentation and various online tutorials.
+-
 ## Contact
-Created by [@kajalmahata123] - feel free to contact me!
+Created by [@navcheru] - feel free to contact me!